thelearn-tech/thelearn-tech/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Pritam Behera.
-I have zero formal education in coding/programming.
-I am still learning and publishing my code at the same time.
-I always try to create something which is useful.
+My name is Pritam Behera and I always to create something useful.
+Someting that helps people.
+My most of the code are in `Shell/Bash` and some in `Python|.
+I am still learning python as I said before.
-I make script in shell,python,html,css.
+ I make programs for `Linux` and `Termux| ONLY.
+This year goal to improve `Friday Assistant`.

+🔭 I’m currently working on making `Friday better`

+🌱 I’m currently learning `Python`

 ![alt text](https://img.shields.io/badge/Codes-Maintained-green)
 ![alr](https://img.shields.io/badge/Cod_in-Shell/Bash-orange)